Applied Social Science Research Certificate

 What is the Certificate in Applied Social Science Research (CASSR)?

 This interdisciplinary embedded Certificate is aimed at developing students’ research skills in the social sciences through a combination of course work and hands-on research experience.
 The Certificate is open to undergraduate students across Faculties, but is primarily geared towards those enrolled in the Faculty of Arts.
-Completion of the Certificate provides students with marketable skills and experiences in applied social research and strong preparation for graduate study in the social sciences.
+Completion of the Certificate provides students with marketable skills and experiences in applied social research and strong preparation for graduate study in the social sciences or other employment pathways.

 Why add this Certificate to your degree?